Brick Paved Streets and Alleys – 2018 Most Endangered

 OVERVIEW:

-The brick streets and alleys located within Designated Chicago Landmark Districts are theoretically protected as a significant and contributing feature of the Landmark District’s historic identity.
-However, construction from utility repairs (gas, electric, sewers) and homeowner projects (new garages and driveways) takes a heavy toll.
+The brick paved streets and alleys located within Designated Chicago Landmark Districts are theoretically protected as a significant and contributing feature of the Landmark District’s historic identity.
+However, construction from utility repairs (gas, electric, sewer) and homeowner projects (new garages and driveways) take a heavy toll.
 Contractors are not required to restore the brick paving they disturb, so brick paved historic alleys are often covered with a patchwork of asphalt and concrete repairs.
-Eventually, the condition becomes so degraded that the brick paved streets or alleys are paved with asphalt, rather than repairing and resetting the brick pavers.
+Eventually, the condition becomes so degraded that the brick paved streets or alleys are resurfaced with asphalt, rather than have the pavers repaired and reset.

-Many municipalities, Oak Park for instance, have protected their sand stone sidewalks because of their beauty, rarity and durability; qualities which are seen to enhance property values.
+Many municipalities, Oak Park for instance, have taken proactive steps to protect their sand stone sidewalks because of their beauty, rarity and durability; qualities which are seen to enhance property values

 HISTORY:

-Originally, Chicago streets were packed dirt, which turned to thick mud when wet and were a constant source of frustration for early Chicagoans.
+Originally, Chicago streets were packed dirt which turned to thick mud when wet and were a constant source of frustration for early Chicagoans.
 Dirt roads were initially paved with inexpensive wooden planks and later with wooden blocks; however, this practice was largely phased out after the Chicago Fire of 1871.
-Between the 1880s and the 1910s, brick pavers were widely used throughout Chicago’s highly traveled streets, as they were much stronger, highly durable, fire-proof, and remained functional when wet or snow-covered.
-These new brick paved streets proved up to the challenge of the wear and tear from steel rimmed wagon wheels of pre-automobile street traffic.
+Between the 1880s and the 1910s, brick pavers were widely used throughout Chicago’s highly traveled streets, as they were much stronger, highly-durable, fire-proof, and remained functional when wet or snow-covered.
+These new brick paved streets proved up to the formidable challenge of wear and tear from steel rimmed wagon wheels of pre-automobile street traffic.

 BENEFITS:

-Brick Paved streets present immediate and long-term benefits to Chicago including: reduced long-term maintenance and replacement costs, reduced potholes and emergency pothole repair costs, reduced street patches, reduced traffic speeds, significantly increased pedestrian and cyclist safety, ADA accessibility, environmental benefits, and visual benefits.
+Brick paved streets and alleys present immediate and long-term benefits to Chicago including: reduced long-term maintenance and replacement costs, reduced potholes and emergency pothole repair costs, reduced blight from asphalt street patches, re- duced traffic speeds resulting in significantly increased pedestrian and cyclist safety (with potential application in School Zones and designated Pedestrian Streets), ADA accessibility, environmental benefits, and visual benefits.

 Economic Benefits: The approximate lifespan of asphalt is 10 to 15 years and concrete is 20 to 30 years.
 The approximate lifespan of brick roads is over 150 years.
 In fact, the over 2,000 year old cobblestones laid down for Rome’s Appian Way are still in use today.

-While the per square foot cost is higher for brick pavers than asphalt or concrete, the lifespan of brick pavers can be 6 or 10 times as long, which makes a powerful argument for the long-term economic advantage of brick pavers.
+While the initial per square foot installation cost is higher for brick pavers than asphalt or concrete, the lifespan of brick pavers can be 6 or 10 times as long.
+This makes a powerful argument for the long-term economic advantage of brick pavers.

 Reduced Potholes: Unlike asphalt and concrete roads, brick paved roads are not prone to potholes, as gaps between brick pavers allow snow, ice and moisture to drain underground.
-An increase of brick paved roads would directly reduce the high cost associated with emergency pothole repair, lessen a significant burden on the City of Chicago, and reduce the frustration of Chicagoans with flat tires caused from potholes.
+An increase of brick paved roads would directly reduce the high cost as- sociated with emergency pothole repair, lessen a significant burden on the City of Chicago, and reduce the frustration of Chicagoans from flat tires caused by potholes.

 Perhaps even more destructive than Chicago winters, the high frequency of underground utility work (gas, electric, water, and sewer) leaves recently paved asphalt streets with unsightly and pothole-prone patches.
 When concrete and asphalt fail, removal, hauling off, and full replacement of the road surface is required.

 Eliminate Street Patches: Brick paved streets are highly durable and easily repairable.
-When the construction crews complete their underground work, the gravel bedding layer can be re-compacted and the original pavers reset.
+When construction crews complete their underground work, the gravel bedding layer can be re-compacted and the original pavers reset.
 It is often impossible to see where the pavers were disturbed.
-When brick pavers crack, that individual paver can simply be replaced.
+On occasion when a brick paver cracks, that individual paver can simply be replaced.

-Safety: Another benefit of brick paved roads is increased safety by significantly reducing traffic speeds.
-According to one study, the average speed dropped from 41 mph to 29 mph following a brick installation project.
-This represents 30% decrease in speed, but more significantly, the risk of death when a pedestrian is hit by a vehicle is approximately 4 times higher at 40 mph versus at 30 mph.
+Safety: Another benefit of brick paved streets is increased safety from significant reduction of traffic speeds.
+According to one study, the average traffic speed dropped from 41 mph to 29 mph following a brick paver installation project.
+This represents a 30% decrease in speed, but more significantly the risk of death when a pedestrian is hit by a vehicle is approximately 400% high- er at 40 mph than at 30 mph.

-In 2017, 46 pedestrians and six cyclists were tragically killed after being struck by cars and trucks.
-The increased safety offered by brick paved streets to Chicago’s children, pedestrians, and bicyclists would be significant.
+In Chicago in 2017, 46 pedestrians and six cyclists were tragically killed after being struck by cars and trucks.
+The increased safe- ty offered by brick paved streets to Chicago’s children, pedestrians, and bicyclists would be significant.

-Environmental Benefits: Rain water seeps down between the pavers into the ground below, which serves to slow and filter the water, thus reducing polluted runoff that builds up on our streets and sewers, and which ultimately ends up in Lake Michigan and Chicago’s drinking water.
-Additionally, by reusing brick pavers, the tonnage of petroleum-saturated failed asphalt and concrete hauled off to our landfills would be significantly reduced.
+Environmental Benefits: Rain water seeps down between the pavers into the ground below.
+This serves to slow and filter the wa- ter, thus reducing polluted runoff that builds up on our streets and sewers, and which ultimately ends up in Lake Michigan and Chicago’s drinking water.
+Additionally, by reusing brick pavers the tonnage of petroleum-saturated failed asphalt and concrete hauled off to our landfills would be significantly reduced.

 Visual Benefits: Brick and granite paving reflects a certain quality of construction and refinement within a neighborhood.
-They relate seamlessly to Chicago’s historic architecture and are perhaps more authentic in reflecting the time period in which many of these historic buildings were constructed.
+Brick paved streets relate seamlessly to Chicago’s historic architecture and are perhaps more authentic in reflecting the time period in which many of these historic buildings were constructed.
+In Designated Chicago Landmark Districts, brick paved streets are a natural fit.

 RECOMMENDATIONS:

-Nationally, internationally, and in the immediate Chicago-region, brick paver roads have consistently proven to be highly durable and remarkably resilient.
+Nationally, internationally, and in the immediate Chicago-region, brick paved streets have consistently proven to be highly dura- ble and remarkably resilient.
 Large cities such as New York, Boston, Philadelphia and St. Louis maintain brick paved streets.
-There are a number of examples where Chicago suburbs have found high levels of success.
-Wilmette restored seven blocks of roadway to brick pavers formerly covered by asphalt.
+There are a number of examples where Chicago suburbs have found high levels of success with brick paved streets.
+Wilmette restored seven blocks of roadway to brick pavers which were formerly covered by asphalt.
 Other communities such as Forest Park and Downers Grove have taken measures to restore their existing brick streets.

 Preservation Chicago applauds the City of Chicago and the Chicago Department of Transportation (CDOT) for their preservation and restoration of granite paved streets in the Fulton Randolph Market District along Fulton Street.